vs679/CS499ProjectFinal2026/README.md

 ## Overview

-This project builds a Convolutional Neural Network (CNN) to detect and classify diabetic retinopathy from retinal fundus images.
+This project builds a Convolutional Neural Network (CNN) to detect and classify diabetic retinopathy (DR) from retinal fundus images.
 The goal is to automate early diagnosis and assist medical professionals in identifying disease severity.

 ---